Clever/optimus/sinks/csv/README.md

 ```go
 func New(source optimus.Table, filename string) error
 ```
 New writes all of the Rows in a Table to a CSV file.
+It assumes that all Rows have the same headers.